-The Code of Conduct is an 'umbrella document'.
+The Code of Conduct is for us an 'umbrella document'.
 An umbrella providing easy access and easier understanding of the requirements and common rules the company puts on for responsible business.
-For once the E&C and the Communications folks agree that it is all about communications.
+For once, we agree with the Communications folks, "It's all about communications".
 A Code of Conduct should be enjoyable to read, modern and accessible.
 The new Telia Code "Don't do this at work" was launched in 2016.
-As an umbrella, the Code needs to be standing on a firm ground of policies / instructtions.
+As an umbrella, the Code needs to be standing on a firm ground of policies / instructions.
 If you, like Telia, have the Code accessible as an app with links to the relevant policies / instructions, the reader can dive further into the details if and when needed.
-As for policies and instructions, a new Code should be internally anchored and in Telia all owners of a policy/instruction have been closely involved;
+As for policies and instructions, a new Code should be internally anchored and in Telia all owners of a policy/instruction have been closely involved; Legal as owners of the antitrust framework, Security as owners of the Privacy framework, Human Resources as owners of the People framework and so on, all the way to approval by the executive leadership (for instructions) and the board of directors (for policies).